-The ideal two-bed property has two bathrooms and a separate WC.
+The ideal two-bed property has two bathrooms and a separate toilet.
 There should be a family bathroom on the first floor, containing a shower bath, a sink and a toilet.
-The master bedroom has an en suite shower room, with a shower, a sink and a toilet, and there’s a separate WC on the ground floor.
+The master bedroom has an en suite shower room, with a shower, a sink and a toilet, and there’s a downstairs toilet on the ground floor.

 3 bed property

-The perfect three-bedroom property has the same bathroom requirements as a two-bed: a family bathroom and en suite shower room on the first floor, and a WC on the ground floor.
+The perfect three-bedroom property has the same bathroom requirements as a two-bed: a family bathroom and en suite shower room on the first floor, and a downstairs toilet on the ground floor.

 4 bed property

-The ideal four-bed also has two bathrooms, and a separate WC.
-According to estate agents Marsh & Parsons, the reason that the ideal four-bed has the same number of bathrooms is a two-bed is down to the likely living dynamic.
-A four-bed house is probably going to consist of a family of four, who would share the family bathroom, leaving the bedroom with the en suite free for guests.
+The ideal four-bed also has two bathrooms, and a separate toilet.
+According to estate agents Marsh & Parsons, the reason that an ideal four-bed has the same number of bathrooms as a two-bed is down to the living dynamic.
+A four-bed house is probably going to consist of a family of four who would share the family bathroom, which leaves the bedroom with the en suite free for guests.
 A two-bedroom property is more likely to be occupied by a couple without children, or flat-sharers who would prefer to have their own bathroom space.

 5 bed property

-The perfect five-bed property has three bathrooms and a WC.
+The perfect five-bed property has three bathrooms and a toilet.
 There should be a family bathroom on the first floor with a bath, a freestanding shower, a sink and toilet.
 There should also be a Jack and Jill bathroom on the first floor, with a freestanding shower, twin sinks, and a toilet.
-Marsh and Parsons favour Jack and Jill bathrooms, saying that this specific layout “gives good benefit in family properties where you have children’s bedrooms alongside each other.”
-On the second floor, there should be an en suite bathroom attached to the master bedroom, and on the ground floor a WC.
+Marsh & Parsons favour Jack and Jill bathrooms, saying that this specific layout “gives good benefit in family properties where you have children’s bedrooms alongside each other.”
+On the second floor, there should be an en suite bathroom attached to the master bedroom, and a separate toilet on the ground floor.